-The following example illustrates how to conduct a gap analysis when it takes too long for the food to be served in a restaurant.
+The following example illustrates the steps that have been followed to analyze why it takes too long for the food to be served in a restaurant.
 A fishbone analysis was conducted to identify the underlying causes of slow service.